anthonyec/website/_work/signalnoise.md

 title: Signal Noise Website
 client: Signal Noise
 snippet: Craft CMS based website with a focus on making life easier for content creators.
-overview: We migrated Signal Noise's content management from WordPress to Craft CMS.
-This gave users more control over the content they create and the ability to easily build upon the website in the future.
+overview: We migrated Signal Noise content management from WordPress to Craft CMS.
+This gave users more control over the content they create.
+It also laid the foundations to build upon the website in the future.
 tags:
     - craft cms
     - php